hackforla/peopledepot/docs/contributing.md

 cd peopledepot
 ```

-## 2.2.2 Verify and Setup Remote References
+## 2.2.2 Verify and setup remote references

 Verify that your local cloned repository is pointing to the correct `origin` URL (that is, the forked repo on your own Github account):